IrascibleBasil/pharis-mod-list/modlist.md

 ```

 ### [Landscape Overhaul for The White Wolf of Lokken Mountain](https://www.nexusmods.com/morrowind/mods/48862)
-Landscape facelift for an old classic mod, [The White Wolf of Lokken Mountain](https://lovkullen.net/Emma/lokken.htm), that also adds compatibility for **Solstheim - Tomb of the Snow Prince**.
+Landscape facelift for an old classic mod, [The White Wolf of Lokken Mountain](https://lovkullen.net/Emma/lokken.htm), that also adds compatibility for Solstheim - Tomb of the Snow Prince.

+> **Warning**
+>
-**Important Note: Use only the esm version or you will get doubles.**
+> Use only the esm version or you will get doubles.

 Download:
 - **Main File**